architech-boards/T1040/source/qs.rst

 .. image:: _static/vbox_size_hd.jpg

-After this steps the Virtual Machine will be created and you have to open the settings window in order to set other essential options.
-To increase the performances of your virtual machine, you can configure the system settings.
+After this steps the Virtual Machine will be created and you have to open the settings window in order to increase the performances of your virtual machine.
 First, select the **T1040-SDK** virtual machine from the list of virtual machines, click on the  **Settings** icon in the **Oracle VM VirtualBox Manager** window:

 .. image:: _static/vbox_settings_button.jpg